RussiSunni/Outdoor-Adventure/README.md

 # Outdoor-Adventure
-An educational, mobile game prototypr, made with Phaser.
+An educational, mobile game prototype, made with Phaser.